upenn/gradescope-canvas-crawler/README.md

 ## Potential To-Dos:
-* Add support for external CSVs, e.g., for participation.
 * Add auto late penalties in the system.
 * Add download from Gradescope Review Similarity for each assignment?
 * Generate ics for all deadlines?